xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 Once we update teh toml file, we need to reinstall our Python package with the optional dependencies using the command `python -m pip install --editable ".[dev]"`.
 You can use the square brackets to list the optional dependencies you want to install.
 The reason they are in quotes is a best practice to prevent the shell from potentially doing file expansion.

-Since we are following the `src` layout in the project, we don't have to keep the test modules in the same folder or event he same package as the code we are testing.
+Since we are following the `src` layout in the project, we don't have to keep the test modules in the same folder or even the same package as the code we are testing.
 Our project tree should look like.

 ```text
 page-tracker/